pmaneggia/InstaHub/HowToDockerPi.md

     docker run hello-world

-Notice: since we are working on a Rasberry Pi with OS Raspbian, we need docker images for the arm32 architecture, to be found here `https://hub.docker.com/u/arm32v7`.
+Notice: since we are working on a Rasberry Pi with OS Raspbian, we need docker images for the arm32 architecture `https://hub.docker.com/u/arm32v7`.

 Set up InstaHub
 ---------------